 Jesse Jhaj Says Millionaires Have Trouble Dating...
-(We're Not So Sure)
+(We're Not so Sure)

 To make matters worse, successful men typically hyper-focus on select areas of their lives: their work and health -- and neglect necessary skills such as communicating with the high-value women.
 The result is a "mismatch" between the perception of what women think a successful man should be and the reality of the poor communication skills men have with women.

 Jesse Jhaj seems adamant that these are issues that millionaire men have.
 And he believes that the "online dating system" that he developed with Malka is the solution for millionaires to have a more fulfilling dating life.
-"Not only do we have the ultimate solution for generating endless, high-quality "leads", but we teach our clients how to communicate confidently from a mindset of abundance to project a high-value self."
+"Not only do we have the ultimate solution for matching with amazing, girlfriend-quality women online, but we teach our clients how to communicate confidently, genuinely and from a mindset of abundance to project a high-value self."

 A $50,000 Fix?